 In 2023, we worked with Epic Games to build a new brand for FAB—a digital marketplace for creators.
 We had the opportunity to use the Epic Games brand as a foundation, to created a new identity that felt connected to Epic, but still had a distinct identity.
 My responsibility in the project was to help create conceptual directions, by finding ways we could extend their current visual language.
 This included generating ideas for how the identity would show up across digital, physical, and social executions.

 In 2023, we collaborated with Google Shopping to create a concept for Google Shopping Home.
 Despite having a large shopping presence on Search, Google still lacks a centralized shopping destination for people to revisit.
-Our team was tasked to envision a home base for Google Shopping, where people could get curated recommendations, find deals, and save their current shopping journey—all in one centralized platform.
+Our team was tasked to envision a home base for Google Shopping, where people could get curated recommendations, find deals, and save their shopping journeys—all in one centralized platform.

 In 2024, we collaborated with the Google Trends to re-design their Trends Topic Pages.
 Throughout the year, Google Trends aggregates their data on timely events, ranging from topics like the Academy Awards to the U.S. Election.
 We worked with the Trend's team to design a flexible system that could adapt to a wide range of events, while wrapping the data in a narrative that would be more approachable for people to engage with.